 Peterson’s work has evolved from turning bowls on a lathe to his current, monumental sculptures inspired by the geographic environment of the Pacific Northwest.
-Peterson’s organic abstract pieces are powerful in their artistic grasp of sculptural form and expressive texture.
-These sculptures are impressive examples of contemporary design, while also reflecting the artist’s reverence for the natural world.
+Peterson’s abstract pieces are powerful expressions of sculptural form and texture, which reflect the artist’s reverence for the natural world.
 The artist’s selection and sourcing of wood is a significant step in his process of making.
-Every few months during the logging season in Southern Oregon (November – May) Peterson and his wife will travel from their home in Lopez Island, Washington (roughly 500 miles) to find the perfect pieces of wood.
+Every few months during the logging season in Southern Oregon (November – May) Peterson and his wife travel from their home in Lopez Island, Washington (roughly 500 miles) to find the perfect pieces of wood.
 Peterson describes, ‘I’m committing to this material.
 I don’t want somebody to just send me wood – I really have to make that connection.’
 From the pieces of wood the artist has personally selected, he uses a range of tools, such as chainsaws, gouges and special surface treatments to draw forth striking organic sculptures from the grain and structure of the Madrone Burl wood he works with.

-Michael Peterson was born in 1952 Texas, US.
-Since 1986, he has exhibited in group and solo shows throughout the US, including Revolution in Wood at the Smithsonian American Art Museum, Washington DC. in 2010, Craft Spoken Here at Philadelphia Museum of Art, PA in 2012 and a major solo exhibition Michael Peterson: Evolution/Revolution at the Bellevue Arts Museum in 2009.
-The artists work can also be found in many public collections throughout America, including the Museum of Arts and Design, New York, NY; the Mint Museum of Craft + Design, Charlotte, NC; the Los Angeles County Museum of Art, CA, and the Smithsonian American Art Museum, Washington, DC; as well as the Victoria & Albert Museum in London.
+Michael Peterson was born in 1952 Texas, USA.
+Since 1986, he has exhibited in group and solo shows throughout the USA, including Craft Spoken Here (2012) at Philadelphia Museum of Art, PA; Revolution in Wood (2010) at the Smithsonian American Art Museum, Washington, DC; and a major solo exhibition Michael Peterson: Evolution/Revolution (2009) at the Bellevue Arts Museum, WA.
+The artist’s work can also be found in many public collections throughout America, including the Museum of Arts and Design, New York, NY; the Mint Museum of Craft and Design, Charlotte, NC; the Los Angeles County Museum of Art, CA, and the Smithsonian American Art Museum, Washington, DC; as well as the Victoria and Albert Museum in the UK.

 Works by Aneta Regel, Eleanor Lakelin, Ernst Gamperl, Gareth Neal, Helen Carnac and David Gates, Jim Partridge, Joseph Walsh, Liam Flynn, Marc Ricourt, Michael Peterson, Nic Webb, Peter Marigold, Wycliffe Stutchbury.